awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-tuning-tables-recreate-test-data.md

 1. Load the tables using the same sample data\.

-   1. Open the `loadssb.sql` script that you created in the previous step\.
+   1. Open the `loadssb.sql` script that you created in the first step\.

    1. Delete `compupdate off` from each COPY statement\.
 This time, you will allow COPY to apply compression encodings\.